evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 description: Connect a data source in order to run queries.
 ---

+Evidence supports connecting to a database, or local data files.

 ## Connect your data

 To connect your local development environment to a database: